-Tax expense for each of the years ended December 31, 2022 and 2021 consisted of:
+Tax expense for each of the years ended December 31, 2023 and 2022 consisted of:

 In Million Baht

-2022 2021
+2023 2022

-Tax expense - current tax 29
+Tax expense - current tax - 29

 Add (Less): Tax effect from deferred income tax of temporary differences

-Tax expense 29 -
+Tax expense 29

-Reconciliation between tax expense and accounting profit (loss) multiplied by the applicable tax rate for each the years ended December 31, 2022 and 2021 are as follows:
+Reconciliation between tax expense and accounting loss multiplied by the applicable tax rate for each the years ended December 31, 2023 and 2022 are as follows:

 In Million Baht

-2022 2021
+2023 2022

-Accounting profit (loss) before tax (3,107) 3,178
+Accounting loss before tax (492) (3,107)

-Income tax rates at 20% (621) 636
+Income tax rates at 20% (98) (621)

 Add (less): Tax effects from

-- Non-deductible expenses 16 4
+- Non-deductible expenses (1) 16

-- Unrecognized certain temporary differences 762 20
+- Unrecognized certain temporary differences 54 762

+- Unrecognition of tax loss carry forward 53 -

-- Utilized unrecognition other temporary differences (1) (340)
+- Utilized unrecognition other temporary differences (8) (1)

-- Utilized unrecognition tax loss carry forward (127) (320)
+- Utilized unrecognition tax loss carry forward (127)

-Tax expense 29 -
+Tax expense 29

-Deferred tax assets arising from temporary differences and unused tax losses that have not been recognized in the financial statements as at December 31, 2022 and 2021 were as follows:
+Deferred tax assets arising from temporary differences and unused tax losses that have not been recognized in the financial statements as at December 31, 2023 and 2022 were as follows:

 In Million Baht

-2022 2021
+2023 2022

 Temporary differences

-- Allowance for decline in value of inventories 11 -
+- Allowance for decline in value of inventories 4 11

 - Allowance for impairment on advances to suppliers 2 2

-- Allowance for impairment losses on property, plant and equipment 94 721
+- Allowance for impairment losses on property, plant and equipment

-- Depreciation gap 556 540
+and depreciation gap 700 653

 - Allowance for impairment losses on suspended construction in progress 76 76

-- Allowance for impairment losses on unusable machines held for sale 1,348 -
+- Allowance for impairment losses on unusable machines held for sale 1,348 1,348

-- Non-current provision for employee retirement benefit 29 27
+- Non-current provision for employee retirement benefit 33 29

-2,116 1,366
+2,163 2,119

-Tax loss carried forward 127
+Tax loss carried forward 53

-Total 2,116 1,493
+Total 2,216 2,119

+The loss carried forward will expire in 2028 to 2031.
 The deductible temporary differences do not expire under current tax legislation.
 Deferred tax assets have not been recognized in the financial statements of the Company in respect of these items because it is not certain that future taxable profit will be generated against which the Company can utilize the benefits there from.